Featured Capabilities

 Preserving shorelines and waterways requires input from the planet’s top ecological risk management experts.
 When a crisis occurs, it takes tremendous effort to halt the destruction, then manage the process of restoring the natural balance.

 Below, we’ll examine three water management projects that show the impact of coastline preservation and waterway risk management.
-These success stories come from Versar, one of the world’s foremost authorities on coastal resilience and a top government contractor for billion-dollar environmental preservation projects.
+These success stories come from Versar, a top government contractor for billion-dollar ecological preservation projects..

 Nearshore Surveys - Coastal Resilience Mid-Atlantic